| ARCHAEOLOGY

 The two sides met in the same competition

-were looking for their first ever promotion from the
+looking for their first ever promotion from the basement

-the end of the season and, touchingly, Villa fans sent
+the season and, touchingly, Villa fans sent a telegram

-sophisticated era of goal average).
-The bond between
+era of goal average).
+The bond between the two clubs

-the two clubs was forged by the humdinger of a semi-final
+was forged by the humdinger of a semi-final when Chester

-when Chester eventually succumbed by the odd goal in
+eventually succumbed by the odd goal in nine over two

 As we filed our way back to the special

-the sympathetic greetings of the Villa fans rang in
+sympathetic greetings of the Villa fans rang in our

-our ears.
-They were mightily relieved to have defeated
+ears.
+They were mightily relieved to have defeated a

 This time round the tie was a less